O11WL1D/16_bit_computer/README.md

 Here you may find a log for the overall design of the computer.
 Module specific notes may be found in said modules folder, and in the computer journal+notes, which is where I keep the actively used onenote file for this project.

+5-15-2023

+-> I am probably going to pick this project up again for the summer, right now I am having some issues in re-installing the usb blaster ii driver to communicate with the fpga board.

+quartus path:

+C:\intelFPGA_lite\20.1\quartus\bin64

+3:52 pm

+-> just got it figured out, what I did was set the path for the device manager to look into to be the installation path for quartus, since I didnt know where the driver was located I just set it to the folder that might contain it somewhere and hoped that the right one was installed.

+usb blaster ii is now working and now I can begin.

 12-26-2022

 I've slowed down in my progress in this project as of late, finals has completely wiped out my drive to work on this project.